Main navigation | Main content

-The Acara sequence of courses, and subsequent Challenge, offer a unique way to get involved in creating sustainable solutions for social and environmental change.
+The Acara sequence of courses, and subsequent Acara Challenge competition, offer a unique way to get involved in creating impact venture solutions for social and environmental change.
 Find out about the courses and the Challenge.
 Learn more

 SISCA, a program of IonE and the Dow Chemical Company, recognizes and rewards students and universities for innovation and research that encourages and promotes sustainable solutions to the world’s most pressing social, economic and environmental problems.
 Learn more

 In May 2014, we spent three weeks learning about development challenges and creating venture plans with UMN students in Bangalore, India.
 Through field trips and interactions with entrepreneurs we explored topics such as water, energy, waste, and food.
 Learn more